-Single IRB Policies
+Single IRB Policies and Background

 - Applies to: Domestic sites of NIH funded studies where each site will conduct the same protocol involving non-exempt human subjects research, whether supported by grants, cooperative agreements contracts or the NIH Intramural Research Program.
 It does not apply to Foreign Sites, career development (K), research training (T) or fellowship awards (F) and current awards.

 - Exceptions: VA sites; international sites; sites involving tribal nations.

 Effective January 20, 2020: Projects sponsored by signatories of the revised Common Rule, involving multiple research locations conducting human subjects research, with IRB approval dates on or after January 20, 2020, must use a sIRB.
 This is mandated by the Cooperative Research provision which expands upon and supersedes the NIH’s Single IRB policy.

 - Applies to: All sites in the United States participating in a federally funded cooperative research study (involves more than one site).